Inshore Fishing in Florida

 Fishing with artificial lures on the flats

 Artificial lures are very productive, often times out fishing live bait.
 Lures have several advantages over bait.
 Anglers casting lures can cover more water then can those using live bait.
-Lures can also excite or aggravate efficient abiding when they’re not particularly hungry.
+Lures can also excite or aggravate fish into biting when they’re not particularly hungry.

 A grub body of some type is then attached to the jig.
 These bodies come in countless shapes, sizes, and colors.
 However, they all basically work the same, imitating either a bait fish or a crustacean.
 3 inch to 4 inch grub bodies and either a shrimp tail or a shad tail are the most popular.
 Light colors such as white, glow, and silver work best in clear water.
 Darker colors such as olive, root beer, and gold work well in stained water.

-Plugs are another excellent artificial lure that is effective when fishing the deep grass flats.
+Plugs are another excellent artificial lure that are effective when fishing the deep grass flats.
 Plugs are plastic lures that imitate bait fish.
 Top water plugs float on the surface and entice fish to come up from the bottom and attack them.
-Most fish on the deep grass flats are caught by subsurface plugs.
+However, most fish on the deep grass flats are caught by subsurface plugs.
 The either have lips on them which causes them to dive to a desired depth or are suspending plugs which slowly sink through the water column.

 Spoons are another effective artificial lure.
 They are basically a curved piece of metal, usually shiny, that imitate wounded bait fish.
 Spoons are heavy and cast a long way and have a great natural action as they wobble through the water.
 Silver and gold are the two most popular finishes.
 It is important to use a swivel when using a spoon, otherwise line twist will result.